O LORD, you are my God;

 things planned long ago.

-I am a planner.
-You will rarely find me without my trusty little companion which I dote over painstakingly planning the days and weeks ahead like a master chess player strategizing each move in a championship game.
+I am a planner person.
+You will rarely find me without my trusty little leather bound companion which I dote over painstakingly planning the days and weeks ahead like a master chess player strategizing each move in a championship game.